 In June 2015, the Commission approved 19 discrete Project Aim tasks intended to improve NRC's efficiency and agility, as well as right size the agency's workforce to its workload, while retaining employees with the skills necessary to accomplish its safety and security mission and streamline processes.
 In 2017, the NRC completed the major deliverables for each of the 19 Project Aim tasks.
 The deliverables for some of the tasks entailed full implementation of the task, while others included detailed proposals and implementation plans for activities to be implemented in the future.
 The NRC staff is completing follow-on actions to implement recommendations, which will continue to affect and shape NRC's line organizations going forward.
-The NRC staff continues to provide a quarterly Project Aim status report to the Commission and attached a copy to last month's report.
+The NRC staff continues to provide a quarterly Project Aim status report to the Commission.
+A copy will be transmitted with this report each quarter.